cmacfie/exjobb/exjobb.md

 ### How do we define 'Good DX'?

-There are many potential factors for defining what constitues 'Good' DX.  <cite>[EveryDeveloper][2]</cite> has developed a _DX Index_ from 1-10, where they consider four factors:
+There are many potential factors for defining what constitutes 'Good' DX.  <cite>[EveryDeveloper][2]</cite> has developed a _DX Index_ from 1-10, where they consider four factors:

 - Are the libraries available in popular languages?
 - How prominent, in-depth are the starting guides?